November 2014 Competition

 - other relevant documentation.

-Institutional and partner contributions
+Institutional and partner organization contributions

 Applicants are expected to include a plan to seek and secure cash and/or in-kind support for their initiative during the life of the grant (one to three years).
-While there is no minimum contribution requirement, institutions and their partners are expected to demonstrate that a formal partnership currently exists, or is in the process of being developed, by supporting the activities of the formal partnership through cash and/or in-kind contributions.
+While there is no minimum contribution requirement, institutions and their partner organizations are expected to demonstrate that a formal partnership currently exists, or is in the process of being developed, by supporting the activities of the formal partnership through cash and/or in-kind contributions.

 For more information, please see the SSHRC Guidelines for Cash and In-Kind Contributions.